 Sales tax sourcing changes for currently registered sellers

 The sourcing changes the DOR is implementing for in-state sellers are a step in the right direction.
-As of December 1, 2018 (or by June 1, 2019, if necessary), in-state sellers must collect based on the sales tax rate in effect at the point of delivery of taxable goods, or the place where the taxable service is received (state, county, and applicable city and special district sales taxes).
+As of December 1, 2018, in-state sellers must collect based on the sales tax rate in effect at the point of delivery of taxable goods, or the place where the taxable service is received (state, county, and applicable city and special district sales taxes).
 Under the former system, in-state sellers were only required to collect the taxes they had in common with consumers (i.e., where they both had a physical presence).